DungeonsOfDaggorath/DungeonsOfDaggorath.github.io/about.md

+---
+layout: info
+title: About this port
+---
 ## I dare ye enter the Dungeons of Daggorath

 The first computer we got when I was a child was a Tandy Color Computer 2.
 I fell in love with the infinite possibilites offered by having a computer in the home, particularly around entertainment and learning.
 From this system I first learned how to program.
 And yes, I played games.
 My favorite game was one of the first single player games, written by DynaMicro Inc., named Dungeons of Daggorath.